21 Irresistible Traditional Dishes in New Zealand to Try Now

 Is the food in New Zealand spicy?

 Traditional New Zealand dishes are not typically spicy.
-Ingredients like horopito (native pepper) add a mild kick to some modern takes on traditional foods, but overall, the cuisine focuses more on natural flavours from fresh, local ingredients.
+Ingredients like horopito (native pepper) add a mild kick to some modern takes on traditional foods, but overall, the cuisine focuses more on natural flavors from fresh, local ingredients.